Baghjan (film): Cast

 Most of the actors of this film are the real victims of the oil-leakage tragedy.

 Production

-Baghjan is an Indian film production.
-It has been made by Mayamara Productions in Baghjan, Tinsukia district, Assam.
+Baghjan is an Indo-German co-production film.
+It has been made by MAYAMARA art & culture in Baghjan, Tinsukia district, Assam.

 Awards

 Conflict

 On May 22, 2022, Dohutia voiced his disagreement with the State government's intention to send four people from the film business, including bureaucrats, to the Cannes Film Festival.
 He declared his intention to go to the festival to represent and promote the movie.
 In order for Dohutia and his crew to represent their film and the state in France, he also asked that the state government pay for their travel costs.